GDPR Hospitality compliance – the challenge nobody wants to manage

 Knowing who holds responsibility

-Our recommendations for GDPR IT compliance centered around many of Microsoft’s solutions, in the form of discovery, governance, protection and reporting.
+Our recommendations for GDPR hospitality IT compliance centered around many of Microsoft’s solutions, in the form of discovery, governance, protection and reporting.
 Additionally, the GDPR Benchmark test, is an effective way to discover where exactly your organisation currently sits in relation to compliance, and also benchmarks you against your peers.

 Microsoft’s GDPR Benchmark is an online 26 question self-evaluation tool which assesses your organisation’s current readiness for GDPR.
 There is no cost for the assessment and provides a full report detailing where improvement is needed.
 In the examples above, you can see our mock test result has suggested to focus on Discover, Manage and Protect.